mdulin2/SC3/README.md

 ### Misc
 - Android connection emulation (10)
-- **Beating Max Dulin A.I for Othello**:
+- **Othello**:
 	- https://github.com/mdulin2/Othello
-	- Just a previous school project
+	- Just a previous school project from Max Dulin.
+	- It has been thrown in here for a fun little challenge
 - OSINT (5):
 	- Private key for server
 	- Password reset info